 The abutment screws into the implant and serves to hold the crown.
 The crown, like other dental crowns, is shaped like the tooth it is replacing.
 The crown is designed to look exactly like a regular tooth so it will blend in with your remaining natural teeth.
 This procedure can be used regardless of whether you need one implant or several to fill any missing gaps inside your mouth.
 It can be the best way to get the attractive smile you desire.

-All-On-Four Procedure is a dental implant procedure that provides patients with a new set of non-removable prosthetic teeth.
+All-On-Four Procedure, or implant supported dentures, is a dental implant procedure that provides patients with a new set of non-removable prosthetic teeth.
 The All-on-4 procedure uses four titanium dental implants to anchor the lower and upper jaw.
 These implants provide a strong foundation for the permanent prosthetic teeth which are added through surgery.
 Unlike other dental implant methods that require multiple implants, the All-on-Four technique requires only 4 implants.
 Due to this, All-on-Four is cheaper, faster, and less painful.

 You can get an All-on-Four dental implant if you have lost, or you are about to lose, a tooth or all your teeth because of age or injury.
 There is no age limit for the All-on-Four procedure.
 All-on-Four procedure can also be done to patients who have been diagnosed with an oral disease that is likely to deteriorate the health of their teeth.
 Therefore, if you have lost some of your teeth, you should come to our offices to consult with our experts.
 We will carry out tests to determine the extent of your problem and recommend the necessary treatment.